WCSCourses/genomeacademy/README.md

 _Cindy is a Science Engagement Officer at Wellcome Connecting Science, based at the Wellcome Genome Campus.
 Cindy’s role is to engage students in the field of genomics both in schools and at the Genome Campus by interactive activities and talks from professionals to outline their work and skills needed.
 Cindy came into this role from previous experience as an Advanced Research Assistant working on malaria, where she found her passion for engaging students and the public in science._

+- **Sam Shingles**, Science Engagement Officer - Engagement and Society Team

+_Sam works with communities across East Anglia to provide opportunities to explore genomic science and its impact on research, health and society as part of the team at Wellcome Connecting Science on the Wellcome Genome Campus.
+Sam has previously worked within science centres and on science festivals to create activities and events that connect audiences with research.
+He has also worked within science policy, supporting local communities and researchers to interact with policymaking.
+Sam is passionate about providing accessible science to all, empowering communities to navigate the science topics important to them._

 - **Cassandra Soo**, Laboratory Courses Manager - Learning and Training Team

 _Cassandra has been the Laboratory Courses Manager of Wellcome Connecting Science since March 2022.
 It’s her job to assist with the development and to facilitate both campus-based and global advanced laboratory courses utilising her experience in facilities management and research background.
 Her PhD focused on the genetics of human cognitive function, and she has a deep interest in the genomics of neurological and psychiatric disorders.
 She’s been involved with community outreach projects in the past and believes that working for Connecting Science has a direct impact on the lives of potential and current researchers and professionals in the field of genomics._